r3sult/odan.github.io/_posts/2018-10-28-logging-minor-errors-like-notice-and-warnings-with-monolog-in-slim-3.md

 ### Setup the the middleware to handle all minor errors

-The problem is that this default error handler will not handle all the PHP specific `warning` and `notice` errors.
+The problem is that Slim's default error handler will not handle all the PHP specific `warning` and `notice` errors for you.

-To fix this, just add new new middleware to handle all errors that cannot be handled by the Slim error handler:
+To fix this, just add new middleware to handle all errors that cannot be handled by the Slim error handler:

 ```php
 // middleware.php